 Sustainable fisheries that meet the MSC’s standard for sustainable fishing are well-managed and more prepared for climate change.

 These fisheries have effective monitoring and management in place to reduce their impacts on the environment and only catch what is sustainable.
 Following advice from scientists, these fisheries have pre-agreed plans for responding to likely environmental changes.

 These fisheries show that it is possible to balance economic and environmental priorities to safeguard our oceans and seafood supplies.

 What happens when fisheries struggle to adapt to climate change?

-As climate change can affect stocks in unexpected ways, even MSC certified fisheries can experience problems.
+As climate change can affect populations of fish in unexpected ways, even MSC certified fisheries can experience problems.

-Here are two examples of fish stocks affected by climate change:
+Here are three examples of fish populations affected by climate change:

 North East Atlantic mackerel

 There has been a rapid change in Atlantic mackerel distribution since 2007.
 Stocks have moved northward as sea temperatures rise.